» Welding Home «

 This course will teach the different types of Tungsten Inert Gas welding.
 The Student will learn proper set up, usage and shut down of equipment.
 Student will learn proper selection of electrodes, gases and equipment needed for welds.
 Student will demonstrate puddle control, bead with filler usage and various joint welds with different metal alloys.
 (Prerequisite: MATH 1015 or test into MATH 0098).
 (3 C/0 Lect, 3 Lab).

 This course is designed to provide the student with a purposeful occupational experience in the welding and fabrication field.
 Each co-op experience is individualized.
 A training plan is created for each student in conjunction with the training site to provide experience related to the skills and knowledge acquired in the program.
 One credit of co-op is equal to 40 hours of on-the-job training.
-(Prerequisites: MATH 1015 or test into MATH 0098; Co-Requisites: WELD 1001, 1002, 1003, 1004, and 1005 with a letter grade of C or above).
-(3 C).
+(2 weeks).
+(Prerequisites: Completion of MATH 1015 or placement test into MATH 0098 and MATH 1016 and completion of WELD 1001, WELD 1002, WELD 1003, WELD 1004 and WELD 1005 with a letter grade of C or above).
+(2 C).

 Last Updated: July 11, 2014